MicrosoftDocs/memdocs/memdocs/intune/apps/app-protection-policy.md

 Outlook has a combined email view of both "personal" and "corporate" emails.
 In this situation, the Outlook app prompts for the Intune PIN on launch.

   >[!NOTE]
   > Although Edge is in "corporate" context, user can intentionally move OneDrive "corporate" context files to an unknown personal cloud storage location.
-To avoid this, see [Specify allowed or blocked sites list for Microsoft Edge](../apps/manage-microsoft-edge.md#specify-allowed-or-blocked-sites-list-for-microsoft-edge) and configure the allowed/blocked site list for Edge.
+To avoid this, see [Manage restricted web sites](manage-microsoft-edge.md#manage-restricted-web-sites) and configure the allowed/blocked site list for Edge.

 For more information about multi-identity in Intune, see [MAM and multi-identity](apps-supported-intune-apps.md).